 If the database is huge, it it not always possible to restore it online.
 In such cases, restore the old database by installing a fallback and then restart.

-s_delete({Tab, Key}) -> ok | transaction abort
+s_delete(0id :: {Tab :: table(), Key :: term()}) -> ok

 Calls the function mnesia:delete(Tab, Key, sticky_write)